-These are the cautions that user must be aware to prevent damage to the equipment and its components.
+These are the cautions that user must be aware of to prevent damage to the subsystem and/or its components.

 Copyright

 No part of this publication may be reproduced, stored in a retrieval system, or transmitted in any form or by any means, electronic, mechanical, photocopying, recording or otherwise, without the prior written consent.